 Almost any industry you can think of, probably at one point or another, has paid a transcriptionist to transcribe audio for them.

-We can break it down into three broad categories though: general, legal, and medical.
+We can break it down into three broad categories: general, legal, and medical.
 All three share some of the same fundamentals and processes for completing transcripts.

 Legal and medical are self-explanatory.
-If you’re working in one of these industries as a transcriptionist, you’ll want to have a good grasp on either legal or medical terminology.
+If you’re working in one of these industries as a transcriptionist, you’ll want to have a good grasp on either legal or medical terminology, respectively.

 A general transcriptionist, on the other hand, can transcribe a broad range of topics.
-I’ve transcription meetings, interviews, television shows, university lectures, etc.
+I’ve transcribed meetings, interviews, television shows, university lectures, etc.

-One day I could be transcribing a programming lecture on C++ and the next day I could be completing a transcript for an oceanography class.
+One day I could be transcribing a programming lecture on C++, and the next day I could be completing a transcript for an oceanography class.
 I didn’t study any of those topics in school, and I’m not an expert in any of those fields.
-However, I know how to use Google, and with that said, researching will be your best friend working in transcription.
+I know how to use Google, however; and with that said, researching will be your best friend when working in transcription.

 What skills do I need to become a transcriptionist?

 You will need to have excellent typing skills but like your listening skills, you can work on this.
 Most transcription companies, if not all, pay for the work that you complete so if you type 100 WPM, you’ll make more money than if you type 20 WPM.
-Just like your listening skills your typing skills will improve the more you work at it.
-Typing isn’t the end all of being a transcriptionist like a lot of people think.
+Just like your listening skills, your typing skills will improve the more you work at it.
+Typing isn’t the be-all and end-all of being a transcriptionist as a lot of people think.

 As I mentioned above, if you’re working in general transcription you’ll be working on many projects, which will require you to utilize Google.
-Same goes with medical and legal transcription.
+The same goes with medical and legal transcription.

-This is a tough one because most people do not use proper grammar when talking like they would if they were writing.
-Sometimes you’ll be sitting there dissecting a sentence trying to make it look pretty on your computer screen, and you’ll need to know how to structure sentences, use punctuation, and of course excel at spelling.
+This is a tough one because most people do not use proper grammar when speaking like they would if they were writing.
+Sometimes you’ll be sitting there dissecting a sentence trying to make it look proper on your computer screen, and you’ll need to know how to structure sentences, use punctuation, and of course excel at spelling.